georocket/georocket-website/src/index.md

     </div>
     <div class="col-md-6">
       <h2>Who we are</h2>
-      <p>GeoRocket is developed by a <a href="https://github.com/georocket/georocket">vivid community</a>
-      led by researchers at the competence center for Spatial Information Management of the
+      <p>GeoRocket's development is led by the competence center for
+      <a href="http://www.igd.fraunhofer.de/en/competences/technologien/spatial-information-management">Spatial Information Management</a> of the
       <a href="http://www.igd.fraunhofer.de/">Fraunhofer Institute for Computer
       Graphics Research IGD</a> in Darmstadt, Germany.</p>
       <p><em>Fraunhofer IGD</em> is the international leading research institution for
-      applied visual computing&mdash;image and model-based information technology that combines computer graphics and computer vision.
-The competence center for <em>Spatial Information Management</em> offers expertise and innovative technologies that enable successful communication and efficient cooperation with the help of geographic information.</p>
+      applied visual computing.
+The competence center
+      for <em>Spatial Information Management</em> offers expertise and innovative technologies that enable successful communication and efficient cooperation with the help of geographic information.</p>